This Islamic stairway comprises more than 300 steps which are cut into the rock all the way down to the river at the bottom of the...

 Museo Lara information

-There is an impressive archaeological section, plus a suitably grisly exhibit on the Inquisition with various torture apparatus, including head crushers and stocks.
+There is an impressive archaeological section, plus a grisly exhibit on the Inquisition with various torture apparatus, including head crushers and stocks.
 Then there is the witchcraft room, which kids, in particular, will love.
 Think pickled toads and the like.